Rochelle Goldberg Ruthchild: Career

 Ruthchild is Professor Emerita at Union Institute & University and is a research associate at Davis Center for Russian and Eurasian Studies at Harvard University.
-She has also served as the coordinator of the Davis Center's Socialism and Post Socialism Working Group and as the Director of the Russian School at Norwich University from 1988-94.
+She has also served as the coordinator of the Davis Center's Socialism and Post Socialism Working Group and as the Director of the Russian School at Norwich University from 1988 to 1994.
 In addition, she is a visiting scholar at Brandeis University's Women's Studies Research Center and has been a member of the Aspasia editorial board since 2009.

 In 1986, Ruthchild helped to establish the Women's Studius Caucus at the Association for Slavic, East European, and Eurasian Studies.
-In 1988, she helped found the Association of Women in Slavic Studies, serving as its first president from 1988-90.
-In 1994, she compiled an annotated bibliography of works on Russian women’s history, entitled Women in Russia and the Soviet Union: An Annotated Bibliography.
+In 1988, she helped found the Association of Women in Slavic Studies, serving as its first president from 1988 to 1990.
+In 1994, she compiled an annotated bibliography of works on Russian women's history, entitled Women in Russia and the Soviet Union: An Annotated Bibliography.
 She has written a book, Equality and Revolution: Women’s Rights in the Russian Empire, 1905-1917, which was given honorary mentions for the 2011 Reginald Zelnik Book Prize in History awarded by the Association for Slavic, East European, and Eurasian Studies, and the Heldt Prize awarded by the Association of Women in Slavic Studies.

 Ruthschild was an executive producer for the documentary film Left on Pearl.
 The film won the Director's Choice Award at the Black Maria Film Festival.
 She is a member of The 888 Women's History Project and the Boston chapter of The Workers Circle.
 She is additionally a former member of Bread and Roses.

 In 2018, Ruthchild was honored with the Association for Women in Slavic Studies' Outstanding Achievement Award.